The Best Knife Oil for Rust-Free Blades and Fast Opening

 We’ve covered different oils for different jobs in our reviews above.
 If you’re looking for one product to do everything (or don’t like the look of our recommended products!), here are a couple of things to bear in mind:

 • Synthetic oils are generally better than organic oils (such as olive oil).
-This is because dust and fluff tend to stick to organic oils whereas synthetic oils repel dirt.
+Dust and fluff stick to organic oils, whereas synthetic oils repel dirt.
 Olive oil can also go rancid over time.

 • Not all oils are designed as lubricants, and you may be better off using a different product to keep your blades rust-free than to lube the joints of your folding knives.